Can I Get a Second Facelift?

 How difficult is it to perform a revision facelift?

-- Complexity: A revision facelift may involve a combination of different surgical techniques, and this can increase the complexity of the procedure.
+A revision facelift may involve a combination of different surgical techniques, which can increase the procedure’s complexity.

 Is a secondary facelift safe?

-Like any surgical procedure, a secondary facelift carries certain risks and potential complications.
+A secondary facelift carries certain risks and potential complications like any surgical procedure.
 However, with a skilled and experienced surgeon, the risks of a secondary facelift can be minimised.

-- Scarring: Scarring is a potential complication of any surgery.
-Your surgeon will make every effort to minimize scarring and to place incisions in inconspicuous locations.
+Scarring is a potential complication of any surgery.
+Your surgeon will make every effort to minimise scarring and to place incisions in inconspicuous locations.

-- Unsatisfied with the results: Some patients may not be satisfied with the results of the revision facelift, and in some cases, additional revision surgeries may be needed.
+Some patients may not be satisfied with the results of the revision facelift; in some cases, additional revision surgeries may be needed.

 Revision facelift surgery at Centre for Surgery